HECBioSim/Longbow/Longbow/README.txt

 		host*        - The address of the remote machine (required).

-		port         - The port number if the machine is using a strange port for ssh, if not supplied ProxyApp internally defaults to 22.
+		port         - The port number if the machine is using a strange port for ssh, if not supplied Longbow internally defaults to 22.

-		scheduler    - This is the name of the job shceduling environment (PBS/LSF) this is generally used for internal cacheing by ProxyApp and is found by a testing function so this is safe to leave unset.
+		scheduler    - This is the name of the job shceduling environment (PBS/LSF) this is generally used for internal cacheing by Longbow and is found by a testing function so this is safe to leave unset.

     A typical entry in the host config for Archer might look like this (note the